panxin801/Audio_mixer/README.md

 --wavdir is where you want new files stores at.
 ```

 If all good, you should see you new mixed files in `--wavdir`.

+## randchoicedataformodel_V9

+This tool is used for randomly selecting utt-id and it's corresponding spk-id and text informations and then save as some new file.
+By the following command we can use this tool:

+`python3 randchoicedataformodel_V9.py ${input_dir}`

+`${input_dir}` is where you save the old wav.scp files, and it will generate new file on the parent dir of `${input_dir}`.

 Please contact me if this tool have bug or problems.

 Thank you.